 CC’s Closet and Jungling Works are two locally owned and operated boutiques located in downtown Drumheller that you’ll want to check out if you’re stumped on a gift for the lady in your life, whether she’s your mom or girlfriend.
 Maybe your sister is looking for a new buffalo plaid shirt, or your wife needs a new knit toque (with a faux fur pom pom!), well you can definitely find it at CC’s Closet where they specialize in modern and stylish women’s wear.

 Maybe your mom has been complaining that her classic stew pot needs replacing or your aunt needs a new apron.
 Jungling Works has it!
 Jungling Works offers a unique blend of gifts, kitchenware, and home decor.
 The store is owned by local Debra Jungling, who features some of her own art on printed scarves, aprons, and other home goods available in store.

 While you’re shopping the great selection Drumheller has to offer, you may as well make a day of it.
 There are lots of fun and exciting things to do during the winter season in Drumheller.

 Not many people think “theatre” when they visit Drumheller, but our Rosebud Theatre is Alberta’s premier destination for live theatre and delicious food.
-If you’re looking to get into the festive spirit, you can take in a showing of Sherlock Holmes and the Case of the Christmas Carol until December 23rd at the Rosebud Theatre.
-This fun twist on two classics will leave you merry and bright.
+If you’re looking to get into the festive spirit, you can take in a showing of a Christmas classic at the Rosebud Theatre.
+Their performances are sure to leave you merry and bright.